Integreight/1Sheeld-Android-SDK/README.md

 }
 ```

-to use the JCenter Repository
+to use the JCenter repository, add the following line to the dependencies section of your module's ```build.gradle```.

 ```groovy
 dependencies {